Possibilistic and maximal indefinite causal order in the quantum switch: Assumption 2: Relativistic causality

 Recall that the three switches are implemented at spacelike separation.
-Moreover, the hidden variables $\la_{A,B,C}$ determine the causal order between the parties in their respective switch and must therefore take values in the causal past of those parties.
+Moreover, the hidden variables $\la_{A,B,C}$ determine the causal order between the parties in their respective switch and must therefore take values in the causal past of those parties (see Figure~\ref{fig:switchy-ghz}).
 With this in mind, the following conditions are motivated by the principle of relativistic causality, which requires the causal order on the variables to be compatible with the provided lightcone structure---meaning in particular that freely chosen inputs cannot influence the possibility of events outside their future lightcone. \begin{assumption}[Relativistic causality] The possibility distribution $q(\vec a\vec b\vec c\vec x\vec y\vec z\la_A\la_B\la_C)$ of Assumption~\ref{ass:dco} satisfies

-\end{assumption} (Equation~\eqref{eq:locality-2}, for instance, is motivated by the existence of the spacelike hypersurface depicted in orange in Figure~\ref{fig:switchy-ghz}.)
-These four conditions can be directly applied to the correlations in~\eqref{eq:switchy-ghz-hv-cors} to yield the four equations
+\end{assumption} Equation~\eqref{eq:locality-2}, for instance, is motivated by the existence of the spacelike hypersurface depicted in orange in Figure~\ref{fig:switchy-ghz}.
+Note that this Equation implies conditional independences like $b_3 c_3 \indep_q \vec x\mid \la_A \vec y \vec z$ and $\la_A \indep_q \vec x \mid \vec y \vec z$, which are akin to the probabilistic notions that are often referred to as \emph{parameter independence} and \emph{measurement independence}, respectively (see also Appendix~\ref{app:independence-notation}).
+Here, we consider both these notions to be motivated by the principle of relativistic causality, having assumed free choice.
+The four conditions~\eqref{eq:locality-1}--\eqref{eq:locality-4} can be directly applied to~\eqref{eq:switchy-ghz-hv-cors} to yield the four equations